 Maintain a fair and impartial attitude

-Exercise sound judgment in stressful situations
+Exercise sound judgment and maintain poise in stressful and/or sensitive situations

 Establish and maintain effective working relationships with all levels of District administrators, employees, employee organization representatives, representatives of private and public agencies, and individuals of a variety of ethnic, social, and economic background

 Effectively utilize information and documentation systems in the performance of duties

 Stimulate teamwork and promote cohesiveness toward achievement of goals